 What do we mean by flexibility?
 Well, take a look for yourself:

 Very few investment vehicles in the United States allow you to invest money and grow it tax-free.
 A Future Scholar 529 plan is one of them.

 Future Scholar plans are funded using after-tax dollars.
 Once contributed to an account, any growth accumulates tax-free.
 And with no federal or state income taxes impacting your account growth year after year, you’re able to use 100 percent of the funds in your account for qualified educational expenses.
 What’s more, withdrawals are also completely tax-free when the money is used for qualified expenses.

-There’s no minimum required to open a Future Scholar account, and the maximum account balance limit is a hefty $500,000 per beneficiary, easily meeting the needs of most account holders.
+There’s no minimum required to open a Future Scholar account, and as of July 1, 2020, the maximum account balance limit is a hefty $520,000 per beneficiary, easily meeting the needs of most account holders.